kjkwang/APIM-Gateway-Developer-Tools/README.md

 # Welcome to APIM-Gateway-Developer-Tools
-This GitHub repository contains the required CA API Gateway developer tools and CI/CD reference implementations for your organization to implement a CI/CD workflow that optimizes both the design and run times of the Container Gateway life cycle in ephemeral mode.
+This GitHub repository serves as a launchpad and a sitemap for required CA API Gateway developer tools and CI/CD reference implementations for your organization to implement a CI/CD workflow for your Container Gateway solution development life cycle in ephemeral mode.
+Note there are two parts to CI/CD workflow: design time and run time.

 Design time refers to activities pertaining to the design or development activities of Gateway policy language while run time refers to the activities pertaining to delivery, integration, and deployment activities of the Container Gateway life cycle – automation is used where the described tools allow it.